Krasivaya/My-Neighborhood/README.md

-# Instagram PH2
+# Neighborhood

 ### Developed By
 [Carine I. SEMWAGA](https://github.com/Krasivaya)

 ### Description
-This is a Django website that allows a user upload pictures and other users can like, comment on them.
-As well as they can be able to follow each other and see their followers pictures on their timeline, even they can view posts from their profile alongside with the number of followers and followings they have.
+Neighborhood is an application that allows users to be in the loop about everything happening in their neighborhood.
+From contact information of different handyman to meeting announcements or even alerts.

 ### Technologies Used